scala/scala3/docs/docs/reference/other-new-features/indentation.md

 ### Spaces vs Tabs

 Indentation prefixes can consist of spaces and/or tabs.
 Indentation widths are the indentation prefixes themselves, ordered by the string prefix relation.
-So, so for instance "2 tabs, followed by 4 spaces" is strictly less than "2 tabs, followed by 5 spaces", but "2 tabs, followed by 4 spaces" is incomparable to "6 tabs" or to "4 spaces, followed by 2 tabs".
+So for instance "2 tabs, followed by 4 spaces" is strictly less than "2 tabs, followed by 5 spaces", but "2 tabs, followed by 4 spaces" is incomparable to "6 tabs" since neither is the string prefix of the other.
 It is an error if the indentation width of some line is incomparable with the indentation width of the region that's current at that point.
 To avoid such errors, it is a good idea not to mix spaces and tabs in the same source file.

 ### Indentation and Braces